Knit weaving 1

 Some weaving patterns with variable floats will produce better edges if the end needles are brought out to E in every row if not selected to that position by the reader.

-If a hairy or fuzzy yarn such as mohair is used it is possible that the fabric will start to bunch up, it may be necessary to reach up from behind the knitting and gently pull to release the little hairs from the gate pegs.
+If a hairy or fuzzy yarn such as mohair is used the fabric may start to bunch up, it may be necessary to reach up from behind the knitting and gently pull to release the little hairs from the gate pegs.

 Most punchcards designed for weaving aim for short floats formed by unpunched areas, longer ones on occasion are planned for added manipulation.